IBM/itz-support-public/Skytap/Skytap-Runbooks/skytap-res-policy-updates.md

 **Why This Change**

-This change is in effect as of October 24th due to reported high monthly costs for Skytap, AWS, and Azure insfrastructure's in September, and aligns with the [go-to-market efficiences](https://w3.ibm.com/w3publisher/ibm-technology-sales-hub/leadership-blogs/205750e0-19bd-11ed-b604-1d206bf34037)
+This change is in effect as of October 24th due to reported high monthly costs for Skytap, AWS, and Azure insfrastructure's in September, and aligns with the [go-to-market efficiences](https://w3.ibm.com/w3publisher/ibm-technology-sales-hub/leadership-blogs/205750e0-19bd-11ed-b604-1d206bf34037) Jason Gartner announced September 1st, 2022.

 **Impact to active reservations**